Fundamentals of Perpetual Futures: Introduction

-To understand the economics of the futures-spot spread, we first consider a trading strategy motivated by the random-maturity arbitrage theory.
-Whenever the futures-spot spread moves outside the theoretical bound under certain trading cost tiers, we open the trading position and close the position until the futures-spot spread returns to its theoretical relationship under no trading costs.
-We also consider a data-driven trading strategy with two trading thresholds.
-When the futures-spot spread is larger than the upper threshold, we enter the position to bet on the convergence of the two.
-We close the position when the futures-spot spread is smaller than the lower threshold.
-The threshold values are determined based on validation using historical data.
-We find that empirically, both trading strategies would deliver a sizable Sharpe ratio even under high trading costs.
-For example, for Bitcoin perpetual futures, both strategies generate Sharpe ratios ranging from 1.8 under high trading costs typical of retail investors who rarely trade, and up to 6.5 for highly-active market makers who pay no such fees.
-The performance is even better for ETH and other cryptocurrencies.
+To understand the economics of the futures-spot spread, we consider a trading strategy motivated by the random-maturity arbitrage theory.
+Whenever the futures-spot spread exceeds the theoretical bound under certain trading cost tiers, we open the trading position and close it when the futures-spot spread returns to its theoretical relationship under no trading costs.
+We find that empirically, the random maturity arbitrage strategy generates a sizable Sharpe ratio even under high trading costs.
+For example, for Bitcoin perpetual futures, the strategy generates a Sharpe ratio of 1.8 under high trading costs typical of retail investors, and up to 3.5 for highly-active market makers who pay no such fees.
+The strategy's performance is even better for Ether and other cryptocurrencies and delivers significant alphas relative to the 3-factor model of \citet*{liu2022common} and the 5-factor model of \citet*{cong2022value}.

+The strong performance of our simple trading strategy, which exploits deviations from the random-maturity no-arbitrage bounds we derive, provides compelling evidence for the usefulness of these bounds as a benchmark for perpetual futures prices.
+The strategy generates high Sharpe ratios, even for investors subject to the highest trading costs on Binance.
+This indicates that the no-arbitrage prices serve as an effective anchor for perpetual futures, with profitable random maturity arbitrage opportunities arising when market prices diverge significantly from these fundamental values.
+Thus, the success of the trading strategy underscores the practical value and validity of our theoretical no-arbitrage results.

 What explains these large no-arbitrage deviations?
 One natural explanation is that liquidity in crypto markets is insufficient for arbitrageurs to eliminate such violations.
 Our finding that the spreads decline over time is consistent with liquidity improving as these markets develop, and leaves open the possibility that they will narrow going forward.
 We also find, however, that past return momentum significantly explains the futures-spot gap with a time-series regression $R^2$ of more than $50\%$.
-When past returns are high, futures tend to be traded at a higher price relative to the spot.
-This indicates a positive feedback or momentum trading behavior in the perpetual futures market.
+When past returns are high, futures tend to trade at a higher price relative to the spot.
+This indicates positive feedback or momentum trading behavior in the perpetual futures market.
 This correlation may linger even as crypto markets become more efficient.